-Where you meet yourself more honestly
+Where you meet yourself more honestly.

 Drew is a Therapist.
 Writer.
 Thought Leader.
 Guiding people through transition, identity shifts, purpose, and the work beneath the surface.

-Your guide towards alignment
+Your guide to alignment

 Work with Drew